afuous/morchat/README.md

 ## Push notifications

-To get push notifications working on android, first create a project in Firebase.
-Then download `google-services.json` from [here](https://console.firebase.google.com/project/_/settings/general/) and put it in `mobile/app/android/app/google-services.json`.
+To get push notifications working, first create a project in Firebase.
+Download `google-services.json` from [here](https://console.firebase.google.com/project/_/settings/general/) and put it in `mobile/app/android/app/google-services.json`.
+Copy the server key from [here](https://console.firebase.google.com/project/_/settings/cloudmessaging/) and put it in the `fcmServerKey` field of `server/config.json`.